 which provides a snapshot, letting them know the condition since the current owners took title of the property.
 This is different than the condition of the property a home inspector would provide.
 Condition of title relates to any defects, liens, or encumbrances clouding the title.

 The Realtor Closing Statement is a document provided to the Real Estate Agent prior to closing.
 It shows all fees and charge regarding the sale of the property and what the offer to purchase has requested.
 This document will show the realtor the amount of funds their sellers can expect to net from the sale after all bills have been paid.

 Title Insurance Training Course

-It is New Castle Title’s mission to educate our customers and help others understand the importance of knowledge.
+It is New Castle Title’s mission to WOW the customer with the most trusted and knowledgeable team.
 During the Title Insurance Training course participants meet with a closer and learn about title insurance and any title issues that may affect your sellers or buyers for closing.
 This is a free service we offer to educate our customers.
-Please contact Kylie Mason at email@example.com to set up your course today!
+Please contact Dawn Faherty at firstname.lastname@example.org to set up your course today!